vfpadovani/Exploratory_Data_Analysis--Coursera/Course_Project_1/README.md

     4.3 Plot 3
     4.4 Plot 4

+All plots were build with the 'ggplot2' package.

-NOTE: The weekdays in my plots are in BR-Portuguese by system settings, "qui" (quinta-feira) refers to "thu" (thursday), "sex" (sexta-feira) refers to "fri" (friday), "sáb" (sábado) refers to "sat" (saturday).
+NOTE: The weekdays in my plots are in BR-Portuguese by system settings, "qui" (quinta-feira) refers to "thu" (thursday), "sex" (sexta-feira) refers to "fri" (friday) and "sáb" (sábado) refers to "sat" (saturday).